 Check give option to disable outputs when opening a .transform file if you want the option to disable any outputs with write mode set to overwrite or append.
 This prevents accidentally writing over existing files.
-Note that this check is never made when you open .transform files with Run>Auto Run checked or using the -cli command line argument.

 Check use native file windows to use the native Mac file open/save windows.